aurajs/aura/README.md

-##Backbone Aura 0.8 Developer Preview
+##Aura 0.8 Developer Preview

-Backbone Aura is a decoupled, event-driven architecture on top of Backbone.js for developing widget-based applications.
+Aura is a decoupled, event-driven architecture for developing widget-based applications.
 It takes advantage of patterns and best practices for developing maintainable applications and gives you greater control over widget-based development.
 Aura gives you complete control of a widget's lifecycle, allowing developers to dynamically start, stop, reload and clean-up parts of their application as needed.

 Written by Addy Osmani and Dustin Boston, the project is based on concepts discussed by Nicholas Zakas in [Scalable Application Architecture](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture) and by Addy in [Large-scale Application Development](http://addyosmani.com/largescalejavascript/).

 Aura contains a multi-tiered architecture, consistening of:

-* **An Application Core**
+* **Application Core**
+* **Sandbox**
-* **A Sandbox**
+* **Modules**
   * **Widgets**
-* **Modules**

 ### Application Core